shatsky/notes/posts/2022-11-21_tls-x509-pkcs-cryptography-notes.md

 - encrypted data should look like "random noise" (to make it impossible for cracker to decrypt it using statistical analysis)
 - understanding of crypto algorithm should not be helpful for cracker (to make it possible for everyone to use same crypto software)

+*Strictly speaking, it's not about "random noise" but about absence of correlation between data and encrypted data; "combining" each symbol of data with symbol of some random sequence would be "ideal" solution to achieve this; cryptosystem in which "key" is (unique) random sequence with same length as data is truly, absolutely unbreakable, but nightmare to use in practice; in practical cryptosystem with good balance between security and useability, keys have fixed length (short, but still long enough to make bruteforcing practically impossible) and random values, and cryptosystem operation can be seen as "stretching" enthropy of the key to the length of the data*

+*On the bruteforce resistance of modern cryptosystems: with 256 bit key length, key can have 2\*\*=115792089237316195423570985008687907853269984665640564039457584007913129639936 different values; with current RAM speeds, it will take (2\*\*256)\*8/30000000000/3600/24/365=9.791314834882142e+59 (10^59) years just to write all possible values to RAM (age of the Universe is theorerized to be 1.37e+10 years)*

 *TODO with asymmetric crypto only used for signing in modern applications, it may be better to present it as signing tool, instead of starting with encryption and slowly crawling to signing and auth*

 *TODO language unification: crypto system/mechanism/algorithm/method, communication/connection/channel, etc.*